Colorado Alcohol and Drug Use Statistics

-People who made $75,000 per year or more engaged in the most excessive drinking behaviors.
+People making at least $75,000 per year were engaged in the most excessive drinking behaviors.

 How Much Does Rehab in Colorado Cost?

 Addiction treatment costs are variable.
-Luxury rehabs with resort-like amenities can cost tens of thousands of dollars.
+Luxury rehabs with resort-like amenities can cost tens of thousands of dollars for a 30-day stay.
 More typical inpatient programs are less costly, and outpatient programs may be even more affordable.
 The final price tag for Colorado drug rehabs will depend on multiple factors, including:

 - Whether the program is inpatient or outpatient

 Inpatient programs tend to have higher costs.
 Staying on-site for treatment requires paying for housing and meals, as well as the counseling and medical care associated with treatment.
-Different facilities have different pricing scales depending on what services and amenities they include.
-Outpatient treatment is less expensive because it does not include housing or certain medical services.
+Different facilities have different pricing scales depending on the services and amenities they include.
+Outpatient treatment is less expensive because it does not include housing, meals, and certain medical services.

 Colorado does not directly operate any rehab facilities.
-The state provides oversight and financial support to private and non-profit programs that offer treatment to people who are uninsured or underinsured.3 The state has a searchable database of treatment programs that is free to access.4
+Instead, the state provides oversight and financial support to private and non-profit programs that offer treatment to people who are uninsured or underinsured.3

 The state’s Medicaid program is called Health First Colorado.5.
 It covers substance use treatment, including inpatient detox.
 Contact Health First directly to learn if you are eligible for coverage.

-Medicare and Medicaid offer coverage of at least some rehab services.
+Medicare and Medicaid both offer coverage for alcohol and drug rehab in Colorado.